Phil Lyman: Political career

 As a San Juan County Commissioner, Lyman served as chairman of the board of commissioners, as chairman of the Seven County Infrastructure Coalition, as a member of the Pension Finance and Inter-governmental Relations Committee and Native American Relations Subcommittee in NACO (the National Association of Counties).
 While commissioner he helped to establish the San Juan County Public Health Department which brought services to the Southeast Corner of Utah and especially to the Navajos living on the Utah portion of the Utah Navajo Reservation.
 Lyman has been described as a firebrand in the State Legislature where he replaced another notable firebrand Mike Noel in 2019.

-In 2014 Lyman led a protest in Recapture Canyon, the site of native American cliff dwellings.
-Lyman contended that driving on county road D5314 was not a trespass and that politically motivated environmental groups were manipulating the Bureau of Land Management.
-He was charged and convicted of misdemeanor trespassing, for which he served ten days in jail and paid restitution of $96,000.
-Robert Shelby, the federal judge who presided over Lyman's trial, was forced to recuse himself and was removed from the case because of his close ties to environmental groups which he failed to disclose.
-After recusal by three other federal judges, Lyman's motion for a new trial was rejected by federal Judge David Nuffer, who then presided over sentencing.
-On December 22, 2020, Lyman was pardoned by President Donald Trump, though by accepting this pardon he admitted guilt to the offenses of which he was charged.
+After his primary loss against governor Spencer Cox, Lyman ran in 2025 for State GOP Chairman against incumbent Rob Axson.
+He lost 1,340 (52.4%) to 1,215 (47.6%) at the state convention.